 19 Britton affidavit, 2.

 21 Wiggins, Base Ball Clubs, suggests the team was already being called the Rebels.
-Daniel R. Levitt, The Outlaw League and the Battle that Forged Modern Baseball (Lanham, MD: Taylor Trade, 2012): 62-63, suggests the team was named after him.
+Daniel R. Levitt, The Outlaw League and the Battle that Forged Modern Baseball (Lanham, Maryland: Taylor Trade, 2012), 62-63, suggests the team was named after him.

 23 Wiggins, Base Ball Clubs, 121.

 29 This analysis per the starter listings within Baseball-Reference’s Team Encyclopedias.
-The most stable team in MLB between 1914 and 1915?
-By this standard, Clark Griffith’s Washington Senators.
+The most stable team in major-league baseball between 1914 and 1915?
+By this standard, it was Clark Griffith’s Washington Senators.

 32 Harold Seymour, on this matter, is quoted in Wiggins, Base Ball Clubs, 6.